epz0/FROTHER/readme.md

 All images have a field called "Idea Description" in which participants had to describe their image.
 We used the OpenAI API vision capabilities (model ```gpt-4o-2024-08-06```).
 The prompts are structured in ```jinja``` files.
 We use ```pydantic``` to format the output.
 The final output is saved as a ```.xlsx``` format.
+The cost was approximatelly $2.50.

 ### 7. Validating descriptions and summaries
 WIP

+### 8. Extracting text embedding for the descriptions
+Once all the images have a summary em get the text embedding for each idea using the OpenAI API (model ```text-embedding-3-large```).
+Subsequently a pairwise distance matrix is calculated, using the cosine distance between each idea.
+The final output is saved as a ```.npy``` format.
+The cost was approximatelly WIP.